Joe Hockey: Parliamentary resignation and US Ambassador role

 Hockey resigned from parliament on 23 October 2015 which triggered the 2015 North Sydney by-election which was won by Trent Zimmerman.
 It was announced on 8 December 2015 that Hockey would become the next Ambassador of Australia to the United States when Kim Beazley's term ended in early 2016.
 In his new role as Ambassador, Hockey wrote a response to a New York Times editorial about cuts to climate change research at CSIRO.
 In the first 100 days of Donald Trump's presidency, Malcolm Turnbull and Trump had a phone conversation regarding the agreement for the US to take detained refugees from Manus Island that Turnbull had struck with Barack Obama.
 Trump described the deal as "dumb" on Twitter.
 Hockey met with Steve Bannon and Reince Priebus for discussions.

 Hockey's term as ambassador was extended for a year but ended on 30 January 2020, and was replaced as ambassador by former Liberal Party Senator Arthur Sinodinos the week after.
-His farewell party was held on 17 January 2020 in Washington, D.C. and was attended by Abbott and Australian golfer Greg Norman.
+His farewell party was held on 17 January 2020 in Washington, D.C., and was attended by Abbott and Australian golfer Greg Norman.

 Post-political career

 At the start of 2020, Hockey planned to continue staying and working in the United States for several years after his role as ambassador to the United States.
-It was previously reported that he was planning to take up a part-time position as a guest lecturer on public policy and politics in an American university.
+He took up a part-time position as a guest lecturer on public policy and politics at American University for the Spring 2020 semester.

+In the same year, Hockey founded Bondi Partners, an advisory and investment firm, in Washington, D.C.
+Named after the famous Sydney beach where Hockey's parents first met, Bondi Partners was created to provide support to businesses across Australia, the U.S., the U.K., and global markets.

 Hockey made unsubstantiated claims of fraud in the Presidential vote of the 2020 United States elections.
 Hockey's basis for the claim was a 93% Democratic vote in Washington, D.C., where he had been living for several years.
-However, the Democratic vote in Washington D.C. regularly reaches the level cited by Hockey.
+However, the Democratic vote in Washington, D.C., regularly reaches the level cited by Hockey.
 Hockey wrote an opinion piece in The Sydney Morning Herald supporting Joe Biden for President of the United States.

 In October 2022 Hockey released his autobiography: